mitin001/transcriber/blog/real-time-bill-maher/what-this-comedian-said.md

 We can't have functional roads in an exclusively capitalist society.

 > Socialism is the reason you don’t have to bring your own highway when you want to drive somewhere.

+More importantly, socialism is affordable healthcare, higher education, and social safety nets.

+> Republicans think socialism is a one-way ticket to becoming the nightmare of Venezuela—they have a hard time understanding that done right, you don’t get “long lines for bread” socialism, you get “you don’t have to win the lotto to afford brain surgery” socialism.
+That’s the form of socialism that a lot of the happiest countries in the world embrace.
+There’s a reason the UN World Happiness rankings consistently list socialism-friendly places like Finland, Norway, Denmark, Iceland, Switzerland, Sweden, the Netherlands and Canada near the top.
+Because happiness isn’t only about what you have.
+It’s also about what you don’t have to worry about.
+All the countries on the list are ones with some form of universal health care.
+All have free or almost free higher education.
+All have strong pensions and social safety nets.
+Turns out, freedom from the fear of ending up in a tent below the overpass is a really great freedom too.
+It’s called peace of mind.
+Conservatives push the canard that unfettered capitalism makes you more free; but the right kind of socialism can make you the most free.

+Nations that do socialism right not only keep order but also give their citizens peace of mind.

+> There’s no sun half the year in a lot of these places, and they’re still in a better mood.

+Meanwhile in America, pharmaceutical companies have invented the term seasonal affective disorder so they can addict people to more pills.
+That's the capitalist solution.
+Wouldn't you prefer a socialist solution to the happiness problem?